dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 ### getText

-Get the decode text of the barcode.
+Get the raw decoded text of the barcode.

 ```java
 String getText()